John W. Considine Jr.

 John W. Considine Jr. (October 7, 1898 – March 22, 1961) was an American film producer.

 He joined MGM from Fox in 1932 and remained with the company for the rest of his career.
 That year he also directed his only film Disorderly Conduct.

 He was born in Spokane, Washington the son of Elizabeth Ann (Donnelan) and impresario John Considine.
-He married Carmen Pantages (daughter of Alexander Pantages) and was the father of actor Tim Considine and writer and actor John Considine.
-He and Carmen divorced in 1958.
+He married Carmen Pantages (daughter of theater magnate Alexander Pantages) and was the father of actor Tim Considine and writer and actor John Considine.
+Considine and Pantages were married on Valentine's Day 1932.
+They divorced in 1952.